Coding-Academy-STL/Intro-to-Python/README.md

 - **Go slow**.
 If you think you're going too fast and no one's understanding anything, you're going too fast.
 - **Ask an insane amount of questions**.
 Like, make it feel like an interrogation.
 Questions are the ultimate tool for figuring out how well students are understanding. **Call on people randomly!** It's fun!
 - When working on activities and projects, don't give students the solution unless they're really stuck. **Don't do the activites for them.** And if the students aren't understanding anything and can't solve the activities, you're going too fast.
+- Run the code for every example and talk a bit about it.